mahalel/blog-maha-nz/src/content/now.md

 ## Writing

 I have always toyed with the idea of writing, mostly for myself but also with the hope that someone finds value in some of the things I write about.
-After much contemplation, I've finally decided to take the plunge.
-I'm committing myself to a modest yet meaningful goal: crafting at least one post every month.
+After much contemplation, I have finally decided to take the plunge.
+I am committing myself to a modest goal: publishing at least one post every month.
 This rhythm feels sustainable and allows me the space to reflect, create, and polish each piece.

-I've found Claude.ai to be a helpful companion in refining my writing and suggesting improvements.
-However, rest assured that each post remains authentically mine.
-I carefully infuse every piece with my personal voice, experiences, and perspectives.